MartinPeschke/martinpeschke.github.com/_posts/2013-01-23-Also-issplash-kills-webkit-playsinline.markdown

    }
 </pre>

 makes iPhones behave as splash always, which in a WebView will drive you insane.
 It did me in anyway.
-For removing the firstframe support helped quite a bit.
+However for now, it plays along nicely and displays all HTML controls.